5 online tools to become a nonprofit marketing expert

 Talk about using different parts of your brain.
 In this blog post, I will share five of the best online tools out there that will help you succeed in these areas of nonprofit marketing.
 Many of these tools are free, affordable, or offer a generous nonprofit discount.

 As a nonprofit marketer, you need to be able to communicate compelling stories that get to the heart of the problem your organization solves.
 A good storyteller can move audiences through both long-form (blog post or direct mail appeal) and short-form (tweet), using numerous kinds of media, including written word, audio, still images, video, and animation.

 These are my favorite tools for creating inspiring content.

 Canva is a website that drastically simplifies graphic design.
 It offers a drag-and-drop format, hundreds of templates to choose from, and access to photographs, icons, graphics, and fonts.
 The tools can be used to produce both web and print media, so you will be able to create everything from social media images, flyers, and email designs to infographics and gifs.Canva offers its premium version for free to registered nonprofits.

 Wave.video is a free online video editor.
 This site allows you to quickly create high-quality video content that is optimized for social media.
 They have dozens of formats to help you create stunning videos.
 You can upload your media or choose from the millions of stock videos and images in their library.

 A marketer will turn a vision into a reality, which takes a great deal of planning and project management.
-Your day-to-day tasks likely range from creating and managing a content calendar, making production timelines, and collaborating with staff across your organization to reach your marketing communications goals.
+Your day-to-day tasks likely range from creating and managing a content calendar, making production timelines, and collaborating with staff across your organization to reach your nonprofit marketing communications goals.

 A good project manager is a leader who is highly organized, resourceful problem solver, and an excellent communicator.
 Here are a few tools that will make these tasks much more manageable.